bpasanek/puzzlepoesis/README.md

 ![12 Pentominoes](/images/pentominoes.jpg)

-An example of a puzzle created by hand:
+An example of a puzzle created by hand (Sonnet 1):

 ![Sonnet 1, cut up by hand](/images/sonnet1.jpg)